haynesgt/parabix-gpu-project/README.md

 * Implement an ICGrep kernel on the GPU (e.g. the scanmatch kernel)
 * Implement matching of many patterns against one or many strings, in parallel on the GPU
-* Fix the editd GPU implementation (and perhaps use CUDA 9 instead of 7.5)
+* Fix and update the editd GPU implementation to compile on modern revisions (and perhaps use CUDA 9 instead of 7.5)

 # Examples